octokit/octokit.js/CONTRIBUTING.md

 * Create a topic branch from the master branch.
 * Check for unnecessary whitespace / changes with `git diff --check` before committing.
-* If modifying `routes.json`, be sure to run `node lib/generate.js` to generate/update docs/tests.
-* Keep git commit messages clear and appropriate
+* Keep git commit messages clear and appropriate.
+Ideally follow commit conventions described below.
 	* Please "squash" your commits down to one commit.

 ## Submitting the Pull Request